Auto Insurance Requirements in Virginia

 Purchasing minimum liability insurance satisfies the legal requirement in Virginia.
 However, it might not offer enough protection.

 The required liability insurance ensures that you have some money to pay for injuries and property damage you cause in an accident.
 However, these limits may not be high enough to cover a serious accident.
-Furthermore, there are still other costs that may arise from an accident (such as your lost income when you can’t work) that aren't covered by a liability-only policy.
+Furthermore, other costs may arise from an accident (such as your lost income when you can’t work) that aren't covered by a liability-only policy.

 Here are some other coverages available in Virginia that can help protect you against unwanted expenses:

-• Medical payments coverage covers your medical-related costs resulting from an accident, regardless of fault.
+- Medical payments coverage covers your medical-related costs resulting from an accident, regardless of fault.
 If anyone covered by your policy passes away in the crash, this coverage will also pay for funeral expenses.
-In Virginia, medical payments coverage is also referred to as the medical expense benefit.
+In Virginia, medical payments coverage is also called the medical expense benefit.
 Insurers offer medical payments limits between $500 and $10,000, varying by insurer.

 Frequently asked questions